vygr/ChrysaLisp/STATUS.md

 app style.

 New `(import-from lib ['(sym1 ...) '(class1 ...)])` function.
 As a result of
-this work the `export` functions now take the list of symbols as an explicite list rather than rest arguments.
+this work the `export` functions now take the list of symbols as an explicit list rather than rest arguments.

 New `class/lisp/task.inc` file.
 This file is imported by the `lisp :init`